aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 Minor failures, such as service process crashes or temporary loss of network access, are handled automatically by Aiven in all plans without any major changes to the service deployment.
-The service automatically restores normal operation once the crashed process is restarted or when network access is restored.
+The service automatically resumes normal operation once the crashed process is restarted or when network access is restored.

 ### Severe failures